Stocks and shares

 In some cases, a customer complains that the market price went through the price set in the limit order but you failed to carry out the sale or purchase.

-If you introduced new charges or fees on share dealing accounts, for example commission or fixed fees, our starting point would be to look at the contract between you and the customer at the time of the change.
-We’d look at:
+You might have introduced new charges or fees on share-dealing accounts, for example commission or fixed fees.
+In these cases, we start by looking at the contract between you and the customer at the time of the change to see:

 - what it said about varying the contract